ausevo/ausevo.github.io/programme.md

 ## Maps and venue

-Presentations are plenaries will take place at the UWA Arts Complex (35 Stirling Hwy, Crawley WA 6009)
+Presentations are plenaries will take place at the UWA Arts Complex (35 Stirling Hwy, Crawley WA 6009).
+All three lecture halls used for the conference are located on the ground floor.
+Accessible entrances are located at the North and West sides of the building, plus a ramp at the South, should anyone be entering from the carpark.
+There is an accessible bathroom on the ground floor.
+If anyone needs to access the upper floors, there is lift access.

 ### Campus map